viswans/parallel-computing-cs525/mpi_page_rank/README.md

 differences in the pagerank.result to the tune of 100 nodes differing by atmost 2 ranks in 200k node test case, and in the 4M node test case about 30,000 difference in ranks with atmost 2 rank difference.
 This can be observed between the output from different outputs from different partitioning test runs.
+This is without the hack mentioned below.
+With the hack the difference in ranks tally to 50,000 differences out of 4M.
+But the rank differences is very minimal ( I am attaching a sorted difference between ranks generated )
 1. Normalization and tolerane difference computation - On verifying times spent in different parts of the code - it was seen that the normalization in every round was consuming a lot of time.
 Hence to avoid the communication costs involved in normalization, there is an